Warning

 This release fixes a number of nagging issues with Unicode strings in Salt

-under Python 2 (ex. 'ascii' codec can't decode byte 0xd0
+under Python 2 (ex. 'ascii' codec can't decode byte 0xd0).
+For best

 Additionally, a number of Python 3 compatibility fixes have been made, many of them having to do with file I/O and str/bytes mismatches.